delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 DelawareCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on DelawareCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 Civil court records are details of court proceedings that are tried under the Civil Law legal system.
-These cases include disputes between individuals or parties bordered on property issues, injury charges, family, business, contracts and Delaware liens, intellectual properties, physical damages, etc. The State of Delaware provides records of non-confidential civil court proceedings and judgments in keeping with the Delaware Code.
+These cases include disputes between individuals or parties bordered on property issues, injury charges, family, business, contracts and Delaware liens, intellectual properties, physical damages, etc. Under the Delaware Code, members of the public may access non-confidential civil court proceedings and judgments.
 These records are available to the general public and can be accessed on-demand.

 Understanding The Delaware Civil Court System